 In that case, check for the dirty connectors and find any loose wire.
 Use the user manual of your scooter to know how to clean the connectors.

-A faulty switch can be the ghost behind the curtain to cut off the scooter from the power.
-If a faulty switch is engaged in this issue, you will experience sudden stop or failure at the start of your scooter.
-Furthermore, it can also throw the scooter reversely without any action from your end.
+A faulty switch can be the reason behind the power cut out on the scooter.
+If you experience a sudden stop or failure at the start of your scooter, then that’s a sign of it.
+It can even throw the scooter reversely without any action from your end.

 Problem 5: Where Can I Get My Electric Scooter Fixed?